 Monitoring Options Explained

 The type of monitoring you choose affects response times, costs, and insurance discounts.
 For a deeper dive into how professional security monitoring services work, see our complete guide.
-Here's what each option offers:
+Here's what each option offers in 2026:

 Professional 24/7 Monitoring (Recommended)